 How to write project details in tester/QA resume?

-In job experience section write details of projects you worked on.
+In the job, experience section writes details of projects you worked on.
 Write project details with following headings:

 - Project name: